beejjorgensen/bgc/src/bgc_part_0600_strings.md

 char t[] = "Hello, again!";
 ```

-But these two initializations are subtly different.
+But these two initialization s are subtly different.
 A string literal, similar to an integer literal, has its memory automatically managed by the compiler for you!
 With an integer, i.e. a fixed size piece of data, the compiler can pretty easily manage it.
 But strings are a variable-byte beast which the compiler tames by tossing into a chunk of memory, and giving you a pointer to it.

 This form points to wherever that string was placed.
 Typically, that place is in a land faraway from the rest of your program's memory -- read-only memory -- for reasons related to performance & safety.